soulgalore/jdbcmetrics-plugin/README.md

 # JDBCMetrics plugin for Jenkins [![Build Status](https://travis-ci.org/soulgalore/jdbcmetrics-plugin.png?branch=master)](https://travis-ci.org/soulgalore/jdbcmetrics-plugin)

 Add https://github.com/soulgalore/jdbcmetrics to your Java webapp.
 Turn on metrics by response headers, that will return the number of database reads & database writes a page generates.
-Install the JDBCMetrics plugin in Jenkins and you can now see the number of database queries generated in for every build in your CI.
+Install the JDBCMetrics plugin in Jenkins and you can now see the number of database queries generated for every build in your CI.

 ## How to build